51 years later, Hayden is finally a champ once again

 Hayden coach John Estrada (left) shared a special moment with his father, Joe, right after his program won its first title in 51 years.
 (Jose Garcia/azpreps365)

-Estrada, who has 20 dedicated years to Hayden, took a six year break but returned in 2015, when Hayden moved to 1A and won just one game.
+Estrada, who has dedicated 20 years to Hayden, took a six year break but returned in 2015, when Hayden moved to 1A and won just one game.

 He vowed that would never happen again, and his program would someday bring home another title.
 It did so this year by simply dominating during its undefeated campaign.